Everything you need to know:

 If you have any questions, you can send an e-mail to email@example.com

-Every year we draw up a final balance sheet, our annual accounts.
-These are audited by an auditor and then filed with the National Bank.
-We also transfer our accounts to Donorinfo - an interest group of private donors - which publishes them on its website.
-You can also consult them yourself on the site.
+We also transfer our accounts to Donorinfo - an interest group of private donors - who publish them on their website.
+You can also consult them yourself on this site.

 We are also members of the Association for Ethical Fundraising (VEF).
 Each year it asks for a number of financial figures, mainly to check the balance between our expenditure on our real mission - the reintegration of the homeless - and our fundraising costs.